 Crown of Sonnets on ‘Louis XV’ by Corey Browning The Society July 8, 2015 Beauty, Culture, Poetry 1 Comment Upon seeing “Louis XV of France as a Child” painted by Hyacinthe Rigaud at the Metropolitan Museum of Art O ’tis the beauty of the art of France To reflect regal majesty in paint, To show the famous French-like pomp and prance; Such beauty history could barely taint.
 In Grace he sits, the child king, indeed, Amid the rosy bourbon colored shades.
 In angel-like innocence, far from greed, With tender hand, kingship, to him he bades.
 There draped in azure silken robes he rests; The blue against the christen’d pearly white, There stamped with golden lilies of the crest Of Louis’ house enveloped in the light His grandfather shined on the monarchy.
 O ’tis the feel of art done properly.
 O ’tis the feel of art done properly, When one can sense the chance of something great, Though plagued by blackness of his history, The child-king did grow in France to hate.
 He sits upon the royal throne in ease, His feet upon the cushion, soft as air.
 His state left rotting, dying in disease, For as a King he never left the chair.
 He sat there as a kid so fresh and free, Yet left his ministers to tend the day, And in his reign deflowered the lily, As Dante, greatest poet, once did say.
 Even in your beloved royal blue, Your blackened reputation does shine through.
 Your blackened reputation does shine through, Though in the painting time indeed stands still.
 For in this guise, lost innocence crowns you, Though history, your image, tried to kill.
 For as I look upon your youthful face I see a boy with prospects to be great.
 A king who could have ruled so just with grace, A man with holy fire to orate.
 The beauty of this art to steal a frame From time’s long everlasting loop of years, To lock in crystal lost potential fame; A child king there raised above his peers.
 O yes your painting leaves me here in trance, O ’tis the beauty of the art of France.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) One Response Shari Jo LeKane-Yentumi July 26, 2015 Well done.
 Beautiful imagery and rococo style befitting the time.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.